stla/hspray/README.md

 `SymbolicSpray a` sprays, which are restricted to univariate fractions of polynomials.
-But it is possible that the `Spray (RatioOfSprays a)` sprays will be less efficient than the `SymbolicSpray a` sprays in the univariate.
+But it is possible that the `Spray (RatioOfSprays a)` sprays will be less efficient than the `SymbolicSpray a` sprays in the univariate case.
 I will have to benchmark in order to get an answer to this question.

 To construct a ratio of sprays, apply `%//%` between its numerator and its denominator: